 Best wishes to all for 2020.
 It is a public holiday today in Australia and I have to catch a plane to travel North.
 And it is Wednesday anyway and I am training myself off writing blog posts for that day.
 Earlier this week, I saw the Ken Loach’s latest movie – Sorry We Missed You – which I can attest is a very harrowing experience of life in Britain under neoliberalism.
 I was going to say under the Tories, but then life under the previous Labour government was also made harder for those in the regional areas, particularly as fiscal rectitude became the norm.
 You will find the movie hard going that is for sure.
 I also saw the newly released movie – Where’s My Roy Cohn – which is also a rather difficult movie to watch, given the way it resonates with the way the modern political classes behave in most nations.

-The blog is on holiday until Thursday, December 27, 2018.
+The blog is on holiday until Monday, December 30, 2018 although the usual Weekend Quiz will appear.
+There might be an existential question or two about Santa given the video that Norad has published.
 All the best from my local beach (Bar Beach today).
-Music hints if you click on …
+Music to follow …